birabittoh/vite-runtime-env/README.md

 ## Why?

 Vite embeds environment variables at build time, making Docker images environment-specific.
-This image generates a `/env.js` file at container startup using environment variables, no rebuild required.
+This image generates a `/env.js` file at container startup that reads environment variables at runtime, no rebuild required.

----

 ## Quick start

-Feed [this file](/README.md) to your favorite coding agent and it'll set it up for you.
+Feed [this file](https://raw.githubusercontent.com/birabittoh/vite-runtime-env/refs/heads/main/README.md) to your favorite coding agent and it'll set it up for you.

 ## Usage

 ### 1. Load the generated file

-Load `/env.js` from your frontend:
+Load `/env.js`:

 ```html
 <script>